-Many of us have been working from the comfort of our own homes for a while now.
+After the COVID-19 pandemic, many of us are still working from the comfort of our own homes.
 As fun as it can be to sit around in pajamas working on a project while sipping coffee, one important component of working outside of our home is lost: the face-to-face connection with co-workers.
 That’s where your neighbors come in.
 Connecting with your neighbors is good for your health.
 Studies have found social connectedness at a neighborhood level improves quality of life and encourages other positive health behaviors.

 This activity provides tips to meet face-to-face with neighbors who are also working from home.

 - Pick a day/time for an initial meetup.
 Lunch time usually works best (we all need to eat, so why not have company).